PELVE from a regulatory perspective: Introduction

 Regarding the PELVE methodology, numerous studies replace ES by other risk measures: \textcite{ortega-jimenez_probability_2022} introduce the PELCoV, which is the Probability Equivalent Level between Co-Value-at-Risk (CoVaR) and VaR, where CoVaR is a VaR based on a conditional distribution function.\footnote{To be precise, the Co-Value-at-Risk $\text{CoVaR}_{v,u}(Y|X)$ is the VaR of a risk $Y$ at level $v$ conditioned that some other risk $X$ is equal to its VaR at level $u$.
 So, CoVaR is the (generalized) inverse of the conditional distribution of $Y$ at $v$ given $X=\valueAtRisk{u}{X}$.
 Consequently, PELCoV at level $v$ is the value $u$ such that $\text{CoVaR}_{v,u}(Y|X) = \valueAtRisk{\lambda}{Y}$.} Another concept is PELVE$_n$, defined in~\cite{barczy_probability_2023}.
 It is the Probability Equivalent Level between VaR and higher-order ES.
 Finally,~\textcite{fiori_generalized_2023} suggest two extensions of PELVE -- distorted PELVE and generalized PELVE.
 The distorted PELVE is the equivalent level between VaR and parametrized Wang premia.
 The latter are typically applied to calculate insurance premia.
 The generalized PELVE substitutes VaR and ES by two families of risk measures, where the second family is obtained by integration with respect to the first.

 Instead, we focus on the regulatory perspective, for which it is indispensable to consider the payoffs of multiple insurers.
-Accordingly, we propose the following methods to determine an ES level corresponding to a given VaR level: (1) A-PELVE: weighted average of the PELVE values of the agents; (2) WC-PELVE: largest (the worst-case, WC) PELVE value over all agents; (3) MSE-PELVE: minimizes the weighted mean-squared-error (MSE) between ES and VaR; (4) Sys-Pelve: minimum level such that the systemic risk measured by the ES does not exceed the systemic risk measured by the VaR.
+Accordingly, we propose the following methods to determine an ES level corresponding to a given VaR level: (1) A-PELVE: weighted average of the PELVE values of the agents; (2) BC- and WC-PELVE: smallest (the best-case, BC) and largest (the worst-case, WC) PELVE value over all agents; (3) MSE-PELVE: minimizes the weighted mean-squared-error (MSE) between ES and VaR; (4) Sys-Pelve: minimum level such that the systemic risk measured by the ES does not exceed the systemic risk measured by the VaR.
 We summarize these methods under the umbrella of \textit{Multi-PELVE}.

 Our journey then starts by developing auxiliary results for ES and PELVE curves.
 These results are needed to analyze the Multi-PELVE methods, but they are also of independent interest.
 Then, we state existence results.
 Furthermore, in the majority of the cases, a Multi-PELVE method gives a unique solution.
 However, a main finding is a comprehensive example, showing that the MSE-PELVE is non-unique in general.
 Furthermore, for elliptically distributed payoffs, we find that most of the Multi-PELVE methods can be represented by a one-dimensional elliptically distributed random variable.
 To model extreme scenarios, we employ distributions with multivariate regularly varying tails.
 In this framework, and as the VaR level approaches zero, all methods converge to the PELVE of a one-dimensional Pareto-distributed random variable.